ubbdst/protege-owl-plugin/README.md

 - Modify some instance properties for the copied individual
 - Add some utility classes for convenience methods
 - Add external UBB plugins to the core codes so that we don't have to install them separately
+- Solve some bugs in the original OWL 3.5 plugin, see https://prosjekt.uib.no/issues/7757

 ## Original source codes